Choose from the DNA ancestry tests we offer:

 With our maternal lineage test, you can choose to specifically locate the origins of your maternal ancestors.
 Learn where your maternal ancestors settled as well as the migration patterns of your forebearers out of Africa to the rest of the globe.

 |What can our DNA ancestry test tell you?|

 |Tracing your family tree and genealogy?|

 Ancestry, lineage DNA testing and genetic genealogy are methods for understanding more about the origins of your ancestors.
 Your ancestors have left an indelible mark on your DNA and certain regions on your DNA are known to code for ancestry.
 Through advanced laboratory analysis and thanks to our extensive Focused Geogenetic Database we can detail the anthropological groups and geographical regions from which you descend.
-To enhance the whole ancestry testing experience, your DNA ancestry test result will include a high-resolution ancestral origins map showing your origins.
+To enhance the whole ancestry testing experience, your DNA heritage test result will include a high-resolution ancestral origins map showing your origins.

 We know that around 70,000 years ago our ancestors started to migrate out of Africa and travel to Europe, America, Asia and other parts of the globe.
 By finding your haplotype we can link you to your ancestral haplogroup.
 Haplogroups can tell us about the early migration patterns of your ancestors.
 Due to haplogroups being linked to specific geographical locations, we can link your haplogroup with that of your ancestors, helping you locate your origins.

 It is not unusual for people to take an interest in genealogy and want to draw up their own family tree; in this case lengthy genealogical research is required.
 You might be able to find out more by looking into national archives and locating birth records, marriage records and death certificates.
 A DNA ancestry test, to some extent, help you trace your family tree.
 For more accurate genealogy pinpointing names on ancestors and mapping of family trees we would recommend seeking the services of a genealogist.